 - 3/4 cup (about 4 ounces) dried chopped pineapple

 - 1/2 cup crumbled goat cheese

-- toasted mini breads or crackers, for serving
+- toasted mini breads or crackers, for serving (gluten free, if needed)

 - Put cranberries, apple, pineapple, brown sugar, cinnamon, and vanilla in a food processor and pulse until desired consistency, scraping the sides once or twice if needed (see note).

-Consistency: The exact consistency of this recipe is entirely up to you.
+Consistency: The exact consistency of this dip is entirely up to you.
 We think it’s gorgeous and has great texture when the cranberry mixture is left a bit chunkier.
 If you prefer, however, you can make it smoother.
 The consistency you choose will affect the final yield.